frankiearzu/DSMTools/DSM Tools Suite/ethos/readme.md

 **NOTE:  Requires Ethos 1.6.0 or newer**

-**UPDATE v2.0.1:**
+**UPDATE v2.0.1: Mostly cosmetic, but some fixes for X20 (Mar 1, 2025)**
+  -  **NOTE:** If you already have 2.0 working fine, don't update..
+If you are having some of the problems below, please do
+  -  Significantly much faster message loading in forward programming
+  -  Fixed Telemetry -> FlightLog screen to properly show the Holds and Frame Losses
-  -  Screen changes for X14S (Feb 10, 2025)
+  -  X14: Screen changes to properly align some text
-  -  Some X20s are giving an error related to "seek" function when trying to load the message files.
-Fixed on RC2.
+  -  X20: Some X20 are giving an error related to "seek" function when trying to load the message files.
+  -  X20: Telemetry Capture was truncating some lines on the screens

 **UPDATE v2.0: Supports AS3X+ Version 3.2.7 firmware   (Jan 7, 2025)**